 - Kangaroos Represent Australia: Most of the Australian animal action is done by Kangaroo Jack.

 - Land Down Under: To a ridiculous extent.
 All there is in Australia is desert, according to this film.
 And everyone is drunk, all the time.
+It says a lot about the representation that most Australians, who don't mind playing up the stereotypical idea of their country, were more than a little insulted by how the country was presented.

 - Leitmotif: The kangaroo has a brief, Dr. Dre-esque hip-hop tune that plays whenever he appears.
 Yes it's bouncy, why do you ask?